 - The child’s intention is to get someone else in trouble

 However, the following circumstances warrant reporting the situation to an adult:

 - Someone may be in danger or hurt

 - The problem cannot be solved without adult involvement

 - The child is acting in defense of himself or others

-While the often-cited 93 percent figure is probably incorrect, as much as 60 to 90 percent of a message is communicated nonverbally in face-to-face interaction.
-Teach your child to back up his words with assertive body language:
+As much as 60 – 90% of a message is communicated nonverbally in face-to-face interaction.
+(Higher statistics are widely used, but likely inaccurate.)
+When it comes to effective anti-bullying techniques, teach your child to back up words with assertive body language.

 - Stand an appropriate distance away from the bully, without either cowering or getting into her face

 - Speak to the bully in a calm, even voice, addressing her by name

 - Keep looking the bully in the eye